apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

 ### Basic functions

 KubeBlocks supports the complete life cycle management of a database cluster.
-Go through the following instruction to try basic features of KubeBlocks.
+Go through the following instructions to try basic features of KubeBlocks.

 :::note